 Changes in certain genes increase your risk of colon cancer.

 Hereditary nonployposis colon cancer (HNPCC or Lynch Syndrome) is the most common type of inherited colon cancer, accounting for about 2% of all colon cancer cases.
 It is caused by changes in a HNPCC gene.
 If not closely monitored, most individuals with this altered gene develop colon cancer, with the average age at diagnosis being only 42-45, and a jarring 35-40% being diagnosed before age 40.
-Screening is recommended to begin between 20-25 years old or five years younger than the earliest age of diagnosis in the family.
+General screening guidelines recommend colonoscopy every 1-2 years, beginning between the ages of 20-25, or five years younger than the earliest age at diagnosis in the family, whichever is sooner.

 Familial adenomatous polyposis (FAP) is a rare, inherited condition in which hundreds of polyps form in the colon and rectum.
 It is caused by a change in a specific gene called APC.
 Unless FAP is treated, it usually leads to colon cancer by age 40.
-Screening is recommended to begin at age 10-12 or 10 years before the earliest colon cancer diagnosis in the family.
 FAP accounts for less than 1% of all colon cancer cases.

-Other factors contributing to these young diagnoses have not been definitely identified, but we do know that they’ve been occurring alongside an increased prevalence of obesity and diabetes – two known colon cancer risk factors.
-We also know obesity and diabetes have been increasing among young Americans.
-We look forward to seeing more data on other contributing factors in the future.
+Other factors contributing to these young diagnoses have not been definitely identified, but we do know they’ve been occurring alongside an increased prevalence of obesity and diabetes – two known colon cancer risk factors.
+Other factors that may increase your risk of colon cancer include: